Norms, Institutions, and Robots: Related Work

 \section{Related Work}

-Our analysis of state of the art begins at the investigation of general concepts of norms.
+Our analysis of the state of the art begins with an overview of the general concept of norms.
 An extensive overview of social norms in the literature is given by \citet{article:BoellaNorms}, who observe that research on norms is rooted in different areas, including philosophy~\citep{alchourr1971normative} and sociology~\citep{gibbs1965norms}.
-It is noted that concepts and theories from other disciplines should be used for normative specifications in computer science.
-For example, \citet{therborn2002back} notes that norms are \textit{not fixed in the given environment}, thus suggesting that normative models sould be general with respect to application domain.
+It is noted that concepts and theories from other disciplines should be used for normative specifications in Computer Science.
+In Computer Science, prominent work on norms was done by~\citet{meyer1994deontic}, which led to deontic logic becoming a dominant tool for modeling norms.
+The reason lies in the lack of other methods to define behaviors which are illegal but nevertheless possible, since illegal behavior is usually ruled out by problem specification. \citet{alechina2013computational} stress the importance of operational semantics for normative languages, which is essential for creating computational frameworks.
+The authors also discuss the lack of a `one-size-fits-all' normative formalism.
+As we will see, many of the specific choices made in our framework stem from such general questions.